nikydix/nikydixcom-7810d/about.md

 A digital Garden is different.
 It is not finished work that is published in one go.
 Instead, I write as I learn and the content grows and evolves, just like a real Garden!
 This means, as I learn and write in here, you will be able to peek in and learn with me!

-A digital Garden is also different in that it is not a linear stream of content.
+A digital Garden is also different because it's not a linear stream of content.
 Instead, it is known as Topographic!
 This means all the different posts and articles create a landscape of different topics, that are related and that can be freely explored, again, just like a real garden!

 You can chose your path through the Garden, depending on what you want to explore!
 I think of it like one of those 'choose your own adventure stories'